CGT Reform for SMSF and Super Funds: How the 1 July 2027 Changes Apply Inside Super

 What is unchanged

-These super tax settings are NOT affected by the Budget 2026 CGT reform under any interpretation:
+These super tax settings are NOT affected by the legislated CGT reform:

 - Pension-phase exemption — earnings on assets supporting a retirement income stream remain 0%-taxed up to the Transfer Balance Cap.
 Both income and capital gains.